-The phrase soundness or sound horse isn't referring to the creatures whinny it refers to the overall health of the animal.
+The term soundness or "a sound horse" does not refer to a creature's whinny, it refers to the overall health of the animal.
 A sound horse is one that has no lameness or illness.
-When purchasing a horse, it's a good idea to have a veterinarian check the animals soundness.
+When purchasing a horse, it is a good idea to have a veterinarian check the animal's soundness.

-Lameness is one of the most common health issues for horses as their legs can be quite delicate.
-A horse with lameness means they that have difficulty walking.
-There are degrees of lameness which range from difficult to observe to a complete inability to walk.
+Lameness is one of the most common health issues for horses.
+A horse with lameness means that it has difficulty walking.
+There are degrees of lameness, which range from difficult to observe to a complete inability to walk.
 While lameness can be a sign of trouble in the legs, it can also indicate issues in another part of the body.
 Many common horse ailments can cause lameness in horses.
-Severe lameness in a horse can even be fatal.
+Severe lameness in a horse can be fatal.

 Vets will also examine the horse for any hereditary illnesses such as cataracts or bone spavin.
 These types of hereditary illnesses can limit a horse's usefulness when it comes to breeding and reproduction.
 However, these kinds of hereditary issues may matter less to someone in need of a workhorse as opposed to a breeder.

-A horse that is sound is considered close to perfect which means few horses truly fit this description and if so will only fit it for a few years of life.
-This doesn't mean that a horse that's a little past its peak is no longer a good investment.
-A horse that is labeled as practically or serviceably sound is capable of regular work for the horses class but may have some health issues.
-It's important to understand the class of a horse before assessing soundness as what an owner requires from a sound racehorse will be inherently different from a field horse.
+A sound horse is considered close to perfect.
+Few horses truly fit this description and if so will only be for a few years of life.
+This does not mean that a horse that is a little past its peak is no longer a good investment.
+A horse that is labeled as practically or serviceably sound is capable of regular work for the horse's class but may have some health issues.
+It is important to understand horse classes before assessing soundness since what an owner requires from a sound racehorse will be inherently different from a field horse.